IBM-Bluemix-Docs/StreamingAnalytics/granting-permissions-to-users.md

 	c.
 Select the space that you want to grant the user access to.

 	e.
 Select the role that you want to assign to the user.
-To view the service dashboard and perform tasks such as generating service keys you must assign Developer role.
+To view the service dashboard and perform tasks such as generating service keys you must, assign Developer role.